szabojohanna/50Hz_afterdischarge_LME_grid/README.md

-# 50Hz_afterdischarge_LME_grid
+# MATLAB code for analyzing laminar multi-microelectrode and subdural grid data of drug-resistant epileptic patients undergoing 50Hz direct cortical electric stimulation
-MATLAB code for analyzing laminar multi-microelectrode and subdural grid data of drug-resistant epileptic patients undergoing 50Hz direct cortical electric stimulation.
+This repository contains MATLAB laminar multi-microelectrode and subdural grid recordings from the cortex of drug-resistand epileptic patients undergoing 50 Hz direct cortical electric stimulation as part of invasive presurgical monitoring.
+Analyses of single- and multi-unit activity.
+Analyses of cortical laminar local field potential gradient and current source density.